How to foster

 Young People Charities

-To support anyone coping with Empty Nest Syndrome, we’ve pulled together 10 different ways to help cope:
+To support anyone coping with Empty Nest Syndrome, we’ve put together different things you can do to help cope:

-Volunteer in your local community, reaching out to charitable organisations and groups working to make an impact in your area.
+Volunteer in your local community by reaching out to charitable organisations and groups working to make an impact in your local area or beyond.

-Start a blog to share your experiences with others who might be going through something similar.
+Start a blog to share your experiences with others who might be going through a similar experience.
+Blogging can also be a great way to connect with like-minded individuals who can also be a great support system.

-Explore the local countryside and finding new favourite walks with friends, which can be a great way to spend more time outdoors whilst getting to know your local surroundings.
+Why not explore your local countryside, start hiking or find a new walking trail to take with friends.
+This can be a great way to spend more time outdoors whilst getting to know your local surroundings.

-Use this time to focus on your physical health, start an exercise class or joining a local fitness group.
+Use this time to focus on your physical health.
+Start a new exercise class or join a local fitness group.
+As well as looking after yourself, this can also help you to meet new people.

-Set your sights further afield and plan trips to places you’ve always thought about visiting.
+With more free time, why not set your sights further afield and plan trips to places you’ve always thought about visiting.
+Travel is a great way to explore new countries and cultures and meet new people along the way.

-Fostering is a way to make a huge difference both to society and to the life of a child – to support them in a safe, warm, family environment encouraging them to flourish and succeed in their future.
-Why not take the first step today and speak to Capstone Foster Care to learn more on how you can help to build brighter futures?
+Considering fostering?
+Why not take the first step today and speak to Capstone Foster Care to learn more on how you can help to build brighter futures for young people in care.